ABOUT THE SPECIES

 A survivor in the care of hundreds of dedicated scientists, zoologists, conservationists, and geneticists, the Przewalski’s horse species may now regain the fitness and adaptability needed to survive in a changing world.

-According to San Diego Zoo Global, the horses live in two types of distinct social groups: harem and bachelor groups.
+According to San Diego Zoo Wildlife Alliance, the horses live in two types of distinct social groups: harem and bachelor groups.
 Harems rarely have more than 10 mares and their offspring up to 2 or 3 years of age and are led by one dominant stallion.
 They all graze and rest at the same time.
 A lot of time is spent grooming one another to help reinforce social bonds within the group.

 When young stallions are old enough to compete with the lead stallion, they are driven out of the harem.
 From here, they join small bachelor groups until they can successfully compete for a harem group of their own.
 When mares are old enough to reproduce, they may leave the harem group to join another.
 Foals are born after an 11-month gestation period, and they must be up and moving with the herd about 30 minutes after birth.
 By one week of age, foals are eating grasses and practicing their kicking skills.
 At one month of age, foals begin to play with other foals and older siblings in the herd.
 By two months, they begin to venture away from the protection of their mothers.
 Young horses stay with the group they were born into until they are sexually mature.